vagabondHustler/subsearch/README.md

 - To the people at [pimoroni/template-python](https://github.com/pimoroni/template-python/blob/master/.github/CONTRIBUTING.md) for `CONTRIBUTING` template
 - To the people at [manojmj92/subtitle-downloader](https://github.com/manojmj92/subtitle-downloader) for inspiration, ways of solving similar problems
 - To the people at [psf/black](https://github.com/psf/black) for ways of doing workflow related tasks
+- To the people at [zavoloklom/material-design-iconic-font](https://github.com/zavoloklom/material-design-iconic-font) for amazing icons